dozingcat/VectorCamera/README-libvpx.md

 libvpx sources.

-1. Download a standalone NDK from https://developer.android.com/ndk/downloads/. r15 was the latest version I was able to use; apparently later versions changed the directory structure in ways that confuse the libvpx scripts.
+1. Download a standalone NDK from https://developer.android.com/ndk/downloads/. r15 was the latest version I was able to use; later versions changed the the directory structure in ways that confuse the libvpx scripts.

-2. In a terminal, set the NDK variable to the full path to the NDK directory, for example "export NDK=/home/foo/android/android-ndk-r15c".
+2. In a terminal, set the NDK variable to the full path to the NDK directory, for example `export NDK=/home/foo/android/android-ndk-r15c`.

 3. In app/src/main/jni, check out the libvpx repository:
-"git clone https://chromium.googlesource.com/webm/libvpx".
+`git clone https://chromium.googlesource.com/webm/libvpx`.
 The revision used for the current libraries is 5cbd333f3b491f6ecb41387acf72e8ec27d8a474; later versions may or may not work.

-Each library is its own special snowflake build process.
+Each library has its own special snowflake build process.

 ## 32-bit ARM